 Patients that miss or cancel appointments with short notice may incur a cancellation fee of $50.00.

-Consultations are a privately billed by doctors at The Medical Clinic.
+GP’s are independent doctors and therefore, their fees may differ to the clinics, Consultations are a privately billed by doctors at The Medical Clinic.

-Discounted fees for Health Care Card holders apply.
+Discounted fees for Health Care Card holders may apply.

 Bulk billing is available for Aged pensioners (aged 67yrs +), children under 16 years of age and DVA card holders.